Mupirocin

 Mupirocin, sold under the brand name Bactroban among others, is a topical antibiotic useful against superficial skin infections such as impetigo or folliculitis.
 It may also be used to get rid of methicillin-resistant S. aureus (MRSA) when present in the nose without symptoms.
 Due to concerns of developing resistance, use for greater than ten days is not recommended.
 It is used as a cream or ointment applied to the skin.

 Common side effects include itchiness and rash at the site of application, headache, and nausea.
-Long term use may result in increased growth of fungi.
+Long-term use may result in increased growth of fungi.
 Use during pregnancy and breastfeeding appears to be safe.
-Mupirocin is in the carboxylic acid class of medications.
+Mupirocin is chemically a carboxylic acid.
 It works by blocking a bacteria's ability to make protein, which usually results in bacterial death.

 Mupirocin was initially isolated in 1971 from Pseudomonas fluorescens.
 It is on the World Health Organization's List of Essential Medicines.
-In 2020, it was the 203rd most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+In 2023, it was the 171st most commonly prescribed medication in the United States, with more than 2 million prescriptions.
 It is available as a generic medication.